To sit near one’s Shadow

 Outer Tratak (concentration on the flame of a candle) ends with focussing on the after-image of the flame on the retina.
 The dot you see when your eyes are closed has been caused by the flame you were looking at.
 When you succeed at watching it for a while with closed eyes, then notice how the spot disappears.
 What is happening in your mind?
 Did you forget it?
 Are you thinking of something else?
 Is there something covering it?
 What’s happening?

-Breathing exercises like Kapalbhati (the bellows, which cleanses the front part of the brain, page 56 in my book under Hatha Yoga) and especially Nadi Shodan (Alternate Breathing, pages 43, 49 and 81), will also strengthen the ability to concentrate, when practised regularly.
+Breathing exercises like Kapalbhati (the bellows, which cleanses the front part of the brain – see Yoga, Tantra and Meditation in Daily Life, page 56 under Hatha Yoga) and especially Nadi Shodan (Alternate Breathing, pages 43, 49 and 81), will also strengthen the ability to concentrate, when practised regularly.

 The Psychic Symbol